 Genentics: Genen genetekkerese-based dialect, developed as part of the family historicism of the 2000's.
 Commonly spoken by Genen, official language on Frog's Head.

-Languages derived from the Slavonic language spoken at Bourgatov.
+Languages derived from the Slavic language spoken at Bourgatov.
 After its destruction many minorities fled and developed their own dialects.
 Spoken as majority languages in many minor outer volume colonies.

-The Chinese language family is one of the major language groups directly descended from Old Earth, and is one of the largest in this category in the Current Era, although its exact size varies depending on how exactly it is defined.
-The practicality of considering the millions of wildly divergent (and often dispensed with one or more key features of the language) Current Era descendants as part of this language family is commonly debated, as is the appropriate set of criteria.
+The Chinese branch is one of the major language groups directly descended from Old Earth, and is one of the largest in this category in the Current Era.
+Most estimates consider at least eight million languages as part of this language family.

 Interplanetary Age Mandarin: This was the official language of the Interplanetary Age nation of the Federal Republic of China, as well as multiple minor polities descended from China across the Solar System.
 It was known for its logographic script and tones (five in total).
 The language features heavy influences from contemporary languages including English, Russian, Japanese, Arabic, Latin American, and Swahili.
 It can be written with traditional script, simplified script, Zhuyin, or Latin alphabets, among others; many surviving texts and analyses of descendant languages suggest people often used combinations of two or more of these options.
 It gave rise to dozens of dialects and languages during the Sundering.